top of page

 • Note: If your version says “Disable echo cancellation” instead of “Echo cancellation” do NOT select it as this has the opposite effect

-5. Now you may exit the audio settings window.
+5. Now you may exit the audio settings window and join the zoom meeting.

 **Your audio settings should match the green circled boxes in the image below